casper-network/docs-archive/dapp/intro.md

 Who is this guide for
 ---------------------

 This documentation is intended for dApp Developers interested in creating **smart contracts**.
-You can use this documentation to learn about CasperLabs and how you can build applications with tools from our platform.
+You can use this documentation to learn about CasperLabs and how you can build applications with our platform.

 Purpose of this guide
 ---------------------